spikehq/docs.spike.sh/alerts/slack.md

 Visit the [Alerts section](https://app.spike.sh/settings/general/alerts) in settings and click on **Add to Slack.**

 {% tabs %}
 {% tab title="Setting up incident alerts" %}
 <figure><img src="../.gitbook/assets/slack/add-slack-to-escalation.png" alt=""><figcaption></figcaption></figure>

+Visit the [Alerts section](https://app.spike.sh/settings/general/alerts) inside your settings and click on **Add to Slack.** Our Slack app asks for some basic permissions.

 Add Slack as a step in your [escalation policy](https://app.spike.sh/escalations) to get incident notifications.
 You can choose between public or private channels for these alerts.
 {% endtab %}